• Skip to main content

 A federal judge is refusing to sign off on a $760 million settlement for retired football players suffering from traumatic brain injuries caused by concussions because she believes the amount is not adequate to compensate the thousands of retired athletes and their families who are entitled to the money.
 The settlement was first negotiated last […]

-Filed Under: Personal Injury Tagged With: Class Action, Compensable Injury
+Filed Under: In the News, Catastrophic Injury, Traumatic Brain Injury Tagged With: Class Action, Compensable Injury

 September 23, 2013 By nicole